LiamKettle/website/content/project/airbnb-algorithm/index.md

 **Goals**

-* Identify which AirBnb listing features/characteristics that are most or least important when selecting accommodation
+* Identify which Airbnb listing features/characteristics that are most or least important when selecting accommodation

 * Identify whether users' perceived feature importance matches the current algorithm (as outlined on their website).